Updated May 11, 2017

 Kent teaches a form of Christian meditation without ever calling it by that name.
 She uses the term “breathing exercise.”
 No matter the words used, these techniques develop your ability to live in the present moment.
 Kent writes primarily to mothers who are feeling out of breath from life’s demands.

 You can set bells to ring at custom intervals, time your meditations, and track your accumulated meditation hours over time.
+The app also offers thousands of guided meditations.
 The basic app is free, but I recommend purchasing the upgraded bell tones for a more beautiful experience.

 Ten Minutes to Relax: Experience the Love Response by Eva M. Selhub, M.D.